Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland-Fallout-4-SFW.md

 Screenarcher Menu is needet for Posing and if you wanna change your Bodytype.
 Its Under Looks BodyMorphs and then Press E and apply some and play around.
 Wheel Menu is for quickly changing Weapons or use Items.
 Also put the Game into Slow Motion.

+Penetration Setup = B

+Liga = H

+- Quickchange Menu is really nice if you wanna see your Character while changing Clothing on them.
+- Screenarcher Menu is needet for Posing and if you wanna change your Bodytype.
+Its Under Looks BodyMorphs and then Press E and apply some and play around.
+- Wheel Menu is for quickly changing Weapons or use Items.
+Also put the Game into Slow Motion.
+- Penetration Setup is explained in the Information Category in this Readme.
+- Liga is a Menu for Managing Companions.
+You can also adjust the Liga MCM to your liking, be careful not making them OP tho, Inifnite Ammo is a must have to be ticked on tho.

+## Videos that will help you: [https://www.youtube.com/watch?v=KX9deWpSdyQ](https://www.youtube.com/watch?v=KX9deWpSdyQ)

-People who use the NSFW Addon aka Profile please use this Document for ruther Guidedance and Setup: https://github.com/Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/blob/main/Sandland%20Remake%20NSFW%20Downloads%20and%20Instructions.md
+## People who use the NSFW Addon aka Profile please use this Document for further Guidedance and Setup: https://github.com/Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/blob/main/Sandland%20Remake%20NSFW%20Downloads%20and%20Instructions.md

+## Credits

+THBrows - TrophiiHunter = Thank you for allowing us to inline THBrows!
+Make sure to check out his Mods on : https://www.trophihunter.com/